 Depending on your physical condition, your health, and your motivation for practicing, we can help guide you to the right class for you.
-Ashtanga and Vinyasa are both active, heat-producing styles of yoga where the breath links one movement to the next.
+Vinyasa is an active, heat-producing styles of yoga where the breath links one movement to the next.
 Yin and Restorative classes are much quieter, slower-paced classes designed for you to go deeper—into your body and into a quieter, meditative state.
 Classes like Flow & Stretch are a combination of both.
 Please talk to us if you are unsure where to start.

 How do I know which level to attend?

-If you are an absolute beginner, we suggest you begin with our Yoga Foundations six-week series or Private Instruction.
+If you are an absolute beginner, we suggest you begin with our Yoga Foundations classes and workshops, or Private Instruction.
 Vinyasa L1 is also a good place to start for healthy beginners.
 Open level classes are appropriate for those who have some familiarity with yoga, as in any given class there will be a range of experience levels.
 We recommend a year of ongoing, consistent practice and proficiency with Sun Salutations, basic standing poses, backbends, and inversions before attending Vinyasa L2 classes.